15 Best LinkedIn CRM Tools for 2026

 “I primarily use Dynamics 365 CRM for managing our partner accreditations and reviewing their history with us as customers.
 It’s incredibly helpful to have all of that information in one place, making it easy to track interactions, keep records up to date, and ensure we’re supporting our partners effectively… The only drawback is that the system can sometimes feel a bit clunky – certain tasks take more steps than expected, and the interface isn’t always the most intuitive” – verified International Marketing Manager.

-4. Pipedrive – Best for LinkedIn-driven SMB teams that want simple pipeline hygiene
+4. Pipedrive – best for LinkedIn-driven SMB teams that want simple pipeline hygiene

 For LinkedIn, it can be a fit if you don’t want a CRM that requires RevOps to operate and your outbound looks something along the lines of: